Air Quality

 Passive diffusion tube Monitoring

 Diffusion tubes passively absorb the pollutant to which they are exposed.
-A tube is installed at the monitoring site and left in place for four weeks.
+A tube is installed at the monitoring site and left in place for four to five weeks.
 It is then collected, sealed, and sent to a laboratory for analysis, using nationally agreed procedures.
 The data is usually gathered at the same location for 12 months and then the monthly results are calculated to produce a single annual mean figure for the level of pollution at the site.
 Diffusion tubes are useful for providing longer term measurements and observing trends in pollution concentrations, but it is not possible to examine daily or weekly fluctuations.

 Real Time Monitoring Stations